What is Cognitive Behavioral Therapy (CBT)?

 It normally takes 7-10 sessions with the therapist, depending on the level of anxiety.
 Once the patients have understood that they have wrong perceptions and thoughts about different situations, they can treat themselves by exposing themselves consciously to the situations and learning to cope with those.

 Anxiety psychoeducation means letting people know a lot more about anxiety.
 Many people who are suffering from anxiety just know that they have anxiety about something.
-They don’t know the source of anxiety, how those are affecting them.
+They don’t know the source of anxiety, and how those are affecting them.
 Also, most of them don’t have any clear idea about anxiety and related issues.

 Through anxiety psychoeducation, the therapist helps the patients to know about these.
 When they know a lot about their anxiety, it becomes easy for them to fight it.
 Also, anxiety is beneficial until it crosses a limit.
 Knowing this, they can turn their anxiety into something that can benefit them.